veltman/learninglunches/maps/README.md

 ### Option 2: JavaScript + SVG/Canvas ###
 Another option is to draw a map from scratch right in a web page.
 This is typically done using either SVG or the HTML5 `<canvas>` element, which are both methods of creating a drawing space in a webpage and then drawing lots of lines and shapes based on a set of instructions.
 For example, if you create a drawing space that is 500x500 and tell it to draw a line from 250,0 to 250,500, you'll get a vertical line down the middle of the canvas.
 Unlike maps, which speak lat/lng, these methods speak pixels.
 The point in the upper-left corner is 0,0.
 Any other pixel is X,Y where X is the number of pixels to the right of that corner, and Y is the number of pixels below it.

-[INSERT IMAGE]
+[INSERT DIAGRAM]

 SVG/Canvas maps are great because:

-1. You have total visual control.
+1. You have **total visual control**.
 You're starting with a blank canvas and you can dictate everything about how it looks.
-2. They're easy to make interactive and dynamic.
+2. They're easy to make **interactive and dynamic**.
 All the pieces of the map are elements on the page just like anything else, so you can style and manipulate them with CSS and JavaScript.
+3. You **don't necessarily need real geodata** to make one.
+If you already have an SVG (like the [Wikimedia maps of the world](http://commons.wikimedia.org/wiki/Maps_of_the_world)) you can use that instead and skip all the lat/lng business.

 SVG/Canvas maps are not great because:

-1. They aren't that backwards-compatible.
+1. They have **browser compatibility issues**.
 IE8 doesn't support them.
+(You can add support for IE7 and IE8 with certain libraries)
-2. Because your data is lat/lngs and the output is pixels, you need to deal with map projections to translate it before you draw.
+2. Because your data is lat/lngs and the output is pixels, you **need to deal with map projections** to translate it before you draw.
-3. Performance becomes an issue as they get more complex.
+3. **Performance becomes an issue** as they get more complex.
-4. Implementing them generally requires a reasonably high level of comfort with JavaScript.
+4. Implementing them generally requires a reasonably **high level of comfort with JavaScript**.

 #### How do I make one? ####